What is it like to be a student at the Marine Lab?

 Can I do research at the Marine Lab?

 Yes, the majority of our semester students are enrolled in research independent study.
 Each semester we have around 15-20 unique projects for students to work on, depending on the type of research that you are interested in.
 We routinely have research projects offered through Biology, Environmental Science and Policy, and Earth and Ocean Sciences.
 Credit may be available through other departments and can be discussed on a case by case basis.
-For examples of current projects available, click here.
+For examples of current projects available, write to Gwendy Womble and she can share those with you.

 What about Financial Aid?